Duan Liao: War with Murong Huang

 Murong Hui died in 333 and was succeeded by his heir, Murong Huang.
 Huang was not on good terms with his three brothers, Murong Ren, Murong Han and Murong Zhao (慕容昭).
 Right after Huang’s succession, Murong Han, concerned for his safety, fled with his two sons to Duan Liao.
 Duan Liao appreciated Han’s talents and welcomed him.
 Not long after, Murong Zhao and Murong Ren rebelled against Huang.
 Although Zhao was killed early on, Ren was able to capture Liaodong and consolidate an independent base.
 Duan Liao, along with other Xianbei chieftains such as Yuwen Yidougui of the Yuwen tribe, sent envoys to Ren to coordinate attacks against Huang.

 Duan Liao first acted against Huang in 334.
-He sent soldiers to surprise attack Tuhe (徒河; in present-day Chaoyang, Liaoning), but failed.
-Then, Duan Liao sent his brother, Duan Lan, and Murong Han to attack Liucheng (柳城; southwest of present-day Chaoyang, Liaoning).
-The defenders fought back fiercely, so the two generals retreated after some fighting.
-Duan Liao was angry at Duan Lan for this.
-After reprimanding him, he forced Duan Lan to return to Liucheng and capture it at all costs.
+He sent soldiers to launch a surprise attack on Tuhe (徒河; in present-day Chaoyang, Liaoning), but failed.
+Then, he sent his brother, Duan Lan, and Murong Han to attack Liucheng (柳城; southwest of present-day Chaoyang, Liaoning).
+The defenders fought back fiercely, and the two generals retreated after some fighting.
+Duan Liao reprimanded Duan Lan and forced him to return to Liucheng and capture it at all costs.
 Duan Lan was once more unsuccessful, but he was able to rout reinforcements led by Murong Han (慕容汗; different character from Murong Han (慕容翰)) and Feng Yi at Niuwei Valley (牛尾谷; north of Liucheng).
-However, he could not follow up on it as Murong Han (慕容翰) turned back in protest against pursuing them.
+However, he was unable to follow up on it as Murong Han (慕容翰) withdrew in protest against pursuing them.

 In June 336, Duan Liao’s general Li Yong (李詠) attempted to surprise attack Murong Huang but was captured instead.
 After this, Duan Liao sent Duan Lan to attack Liucheng again.
 This time, he was supported by Yuwen Yidougui, who helped him by attacking Anjin (安晉).
 However, the two fled without a fight after Huang arrived at their respective locations and were defeated by Feng Yi who pursued them.
 Disgruntled, Duan Liao personally commanded an attack on Liucheng, but was routed in an ambush set up by Feng Yi at Mount Madou (馬兜山), where his general, Rong Bobao (榮伯保) was killed in battle.
 That same year, Murong Huang's son, Murong Jun, successfully led campaigns against Duan Liao's cities.

 In March 337, Murong Huang built Haocheng (好城) east of Duan Liao's territory at Yilian (乙連; in present-day Jianchang County, Liaoning) to put pressure on Yilian.
 The following month, Duan Liao delivered grain carts to supply Yilian to relief a famine, but they were captured by Huang's general Lan Bo (蘭勃).
 Duan Liao ordered his cousin, Duan Quyun (段屈雲) to launch a night raid at Xingguo (興國; in present-day Harqin Zuoyi Mongol Autonomous County, Liaoning), but Quyun was defeated by Murong Zun (慕容遵).
 Duan Liao's minister, Yang Yu advised Duan Liao to seek peace with Murong Huang, but Duan Liao refused and sent him away.